f5devcentral/f5-agility-labs-nginx/docs/class5/module3/lab4/lab4.rst

 Step 10 - Deploy NAP with a CI/CD toolchain
 ###########################################

 In this lab, we will deploy a Docker NAP container with a CI/CD pipeline.
-NAP is tied to the app, so when DevOps commits a new app (or a new version), the CI/CD pipeline will to deploy a new NAP container in front.
-In order to avoid repeating what we did previously, we will use a Signature package update as a trigger.
+NAP is tied to the app, so when DevOps commits a new app (or a new version), the CI/CD pipeline will to deploy a new NAP container in front to protect it.
+In order to avoid repeating what we did previously, we will use a signature package update as a trigger.

 .. note:: When a new signature package is available, the CI/CD pipeline will build a new version of the Docker image and run it in front of the Arcadia Application.